The Tanker MV Australia

 Owner: The Texas Company (Texaco)

-Builder: Sun shipbuilding and Dry Dock Co., Chester, PA
+Builder: Sun Shipbuilding and Dry Dock Co., Chester, PA

 Depth 110 feet